codewithsneha-06/Cat-photo-app--fcc-day4/README.md

 - Day 10: Working with audio and video elements
 - Day 11: Build an HTML music player
 - Day 12: Build an HTML video player
-- Day 13: Build an HTML Audio and Video player Learning HTML with freeCodeCamp 💚
+- Day 13: Build an HTML Audio and Video player.

+Learning HTML with freeCodeCamp 💚